Oxidize - Consumer

 Seal your digital leaks.

 Once you’ve seen your digital footprint, the next step is closing it.
 The Oxytis OXIDATION™ Service removes your personal data and measures how effectively it has been suppressed, delisted, or removed from public and broker sources.
-It tracks confirmed opt-outs, verified removals, and any reappearances across data brokers — providing a measurable privacy recovery score.
+It tracks confirmed opt-outs, verified removals, and any reappearances across data brokers with a measurable privacy recovery score.

 Oxidation doesn’t just say “you’re safer”; it proves it, showing verified progress as it shrinks your exposure surface.
 Use it as your ongoing privacy audit: use Oxidize to find it, then have Oxidation erase it, and see your exposure score drop with every cycle.